-- Act as the MRM when in a 24 hour emergency recovery environment. - Understand the implementation and operation of the Municipal Recovery Plans. - Understand council's action plan for recovery. - · Assist the MRM in the recovery activities. - Undertake other specific recovery activities as determined.
+- Act as the MRM when in a 24-hour emergency recovery environment. - Understand the implementation and operation of the Municipal Recovery Plans. - Understand council's Municipal Emergency Management Plan and Recovery arrangements. - Assist the MRM in the recovery activities. - Undertake other specific recovery activities as determined.

 5.6.2.
-Municipal Recovery Planning Committee (MRPC) (Sub Committee of the MEMPCommittee)
+Municipal Recovery Planning Committee (MRPC) (Sub Committee of the MEMP Committee)

 Planning for an emergency cannot be done in isolation, as it requires partnerships and an integrated approach from many services, to plan and deliver effective recovery services to the community.
-To address this need, the MEMPC has established a Municipal Recovery Planning Committee to develop strong inter-agency relationships, to build capacity through training and coordinate the planning process.
+To address this need, the MEMPC has established a Municipal Recovery Planning Committee to develop strong interagency relationships, to build capacity through training and coordinate the planning process.